 Abandonment of a nonconforming use requires both an intention to abandon or relinquish the use and some overt act or failure to act which carries with it an implication that the owner neither claims nor retains any interest in the use.
 The question is whether or not the circumstances surrounding the cessation of use are indicative of an intention to abandon the use.

 In addition, zoning ordinances also may state if a nonconforming use is not used for a specific period of time (such as six consecutive months), the nonconforming use is deemed abandoned; however, disputes often arise as to whether or not the nonconforming use actually is abandoned.
 For example, in Pike Industries, Inc. v.
 Woodward, the New Hampshire Supreme Court overruled a zoning board of adjustment’s decision an asphalt manufacturing plant abandoned its nonconforming use because it did not produce asphalt for almost two years.
-In Pike, the court found the use was not abandoned, as the company had maintained the plant in a state of readiness by performing maintenance of equipment, advertising, and soliciting bids – even though it had no customers with orders suitable for the plant during that time.
+The court found the use was not abandoned.
+The company had maintained the plant in a state of readiness by performing maintenance of equipment, advertising, and soliciting bids.
+This is despite the fact that it had no customers with orders suitable for the plant during that time.

 Paul J. Alfano